mdsol/MORK/README.md

 ## Control Types

-Fields without corresponding ResearchKit Controls may not be supported out-of-the-box
+Many Patient Cloud Fields can be supported through configuration of existing ResearchKit Objects.
+For some Fields additional customization would be required (e.g. subclassing ORKQuestion).

 | Rave Control        | ResearchKit Control                                                                                                                                                                                                                                                                                       |
 | --------------      | ---------                                                                                                                                                                                                                                                                                                 |